 ‘Plan B’ mandates the use of COVID-status certification, through the NHS COVID Pass, to provide a means of ensuring venues can remain open throughout the winter.
 These ‘Plan B’ regulations will make the NHS COVID Pass mandatory for entry into nightclubs, and venues where large crowds gather including unseated indoor venues with more than 500 people, unseated outdoor venues with more than 4,000 people and any venue with more than 10,000 people.

-I welcome the fact that the Government has been working with organisations to encourage voluntary use of the NHS COVID Pass and over 200 events and venues have already used the NHS COVID Pass as a condition of entry including at Premier League matches, Reading and Leeds Festivals and the BBC Proms.
+The Government has already been encouraging voluntary use of the NHS COVID Pass and over 200 events and venues have already enacted it as a condition of entry including Premier League matches, Reading and Leeds Festivals and the BBC Proms.

 I am glad that currently the NHS COVID Pass can still be obtained with two doses of a vaccine, though the Government will keep this under review as boosters continue to be rolled out.
 Further, a negative lateral flow test will be sufficient evidence to demonstrate COVID-status.
 I have been reassured that these regulations will be reviewed on the 5th of January, when the Government will provide an update to Parliament.

 I appreciate the argument about civil liberties and the use of COVID-status certification, but the Government has only mandated certification in certain venues and a negative lateral flow test will remain sufficient proof.
 I want to take back our freedoms, as we all do, and I believe that use of the NHS COVID Pass in higher risk settings is a socially responsible approach.